 Decisions that impact the integrity of a design or its construction usually come from the top down.
-Lapses in leadership can lead to these kinds of engineering failures due to ethics.
+Lapses in leadership can lead to these kinds of engineering failures.
 That’s why it’s essential to have leaders trained in both ethical decision-making and technical decision-making.

-At the Case School of Engineering, our online graduate programs focus on developing the skills in leadership and ethics that highly skilled engineers need to be successful.
+At the Case School of Engineering, our online graduate programs focus on developing the leadership expertise that highly skilled engineers need to be successful.
 Joining our program means joining a network of experienced engineering leaders from a number of different industries.
 Learn more about who our students are.